astutus/olimp.run/src/content/post/learning-cognitive-optimization.md

 * **Generation & Depth Effects:** You remember more when you *generate* info, not just review.
 The deeper you process it — with meaning, connection, questions — the better.
 * **Desirable Difficulty:** Learning must feel slightly hard.
 If it’s too easy, it doesn’t stick.
 * **Expertise Reversal Effect:** What helps novices can hurt experts.
 It’s a key reason experienced learners should avoid overly guided material.
+* **Bloom’s Taxonomy:** Knowing ≠ understanding ≠ mastery.
+Remembering is only the first step.
+Real learning is layered.
+Here's the progression:

+  1. **Remember** → You can recall it.
+Facts, terms, data.
+  2. **Understand** → You grasp what it means.
+You can explain it.
+  3. **Apply** → You can use it in a new situation.
+  4. **Analyze** → You can break it down and see how it works.
+  5. **Evaluate** → You can judge it.
+Argue for or against it.
+  6. **Create** → You can build from it.
+Combine, design, invent.

+  Most people stop at step 2 and think they’re done.
+They're not.
+* **Plateaus, Dips, and Leaps Model:** Progress is not linear.
+Spikes in ability often follow dips in performance.
+Dips mean your system is testing new methods.
+Leaps mean it found one that works.
+Expect instability before breakthroughs.
+* **Spiral Learning Theory:** Just because you didn’t “get” something the first time doesn’t mean you never will.
+Concepts return — richer, more meaningful, and ready for synthesis once your brain has built the scaffolding.
+Not everything lands on first contact.
+* **Forgetting Curve ≠ One Curve:** Ebbinghaus studied how fast we forget meaningless noise — like “ZOF” or “BOK.”
+That curve drops fast.
+But meaningful abstract concepts — like “dychotomy” or “inversion” — decay much slower *if* you understand them.
+Bahrick showed that well-learned info (like languages) fades slowly.
+And Linton found that personal memories can last for decades.
+Forgetting isn’t about time alone — it’s about depth, structure, and meaning.
+* **Depth & Distribution Fight Forgetting:** The more personally meaningful, deeply processed, and widely used the knowledge — the slower the decay.
+What the brain deems useful, it keeps.

 Now — let’s go personal.